 Evergreen, Ground covers, Perennials, Flowers

 The larger, more aggressive species.
-Leaves to 3 in. long, flowers to 2 in. across; mounds to 1–2 ft. high.
+Leaves are to 3 in. long, flowers to 2 in. across; mounds to 1–2 ft. high.
 Spreads rapidly; can be extremely invasive in sheltered, forested areas.
 ‘Variegata’, probably as common as the green form, has leaves strongly edge in white.

 Miniature version of V. major, with 3/4–1 3/4-in.-long leaves, flowers to 1 in. wide, and a height of just 4–6 in.
 More restrained, less likely to invade adjacent plantings.
 White-flowered and variegated forms at available.

 White flowers.
 Terminal growth is sometimes distorted by fasciation (growths resembling cockscombs).

 Native to Central Europe and Asia Minor.
 Grows to 3 ft. tall and spreads by underground stems of 2 ft....

 These resemble forget-me-nots (Myosotis) but typically have deeper blue, somewhat larger (1/2...